Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

-We defined 111\,166 agents in the model, the number of commuters as identified by the microsimulation approach.
+We defined 111\,166 agents in the model -- the number of commuters in Waltham Forest, as identified by the microsimulation approach.
 The microsimulation approach described previously was used to generate the synthetic population used in the model.
-The agents were randomly allocated to a neighbourhood and to a subculture with equal probability.
-Two networks were also generated randomly.
+The agents were randomly allocated to a neighbourhood with the probability determined by the microsimulation approach based upon car ownership, bicycle ownership, and population of the neighbourhood, and were randomly allocated to a subculture uniformly.
+Two social networks that agents belong to were also generated randomly.
 The first network is a global social network across all agents, representing social and work relationships.
 The second is a neighbourhood-wide `neighbour network', representing the observation of other local (i.e., within the same neighbourhood / electoral ward) agent behaviours by each individual network.
-The global network is a small-world network \citep{wattsCollectiveDynamicsSmallworld1998} and the neighbour network is a scale-free network generated using the Barab\'asi-Albert model of preferential attachment \citep{barabasiEmergenceScalingRandom1999}.
+The global network is a Watts-Strogatz small-world network (\(k=3; \beta=0.6\)) \citep{wattsCollectiveDynamicsSmallworld1998} and the neighbour network is a scale-free network generated using the Barab\'asi-Albert model of preferential attachment (\(m_0=10\)) \citep{barabasiEmergenceScalingRandom1999}.
+The small-world network was chosen as networks of friends were expected to exhibit small-world properties and the scale-free network was chosen as there are expected to be highly influential neighbours.
+The use of these two networks, as opposed to one global network, is because friends are expected to have greater influence, and because the properties of the two networks are likely to differ.
 Each agent also has a habit value for each mode which represents their recent actions.
 This is calculated as the exponential moving average of their choices.
-The parameters used to configure the agents are described in table~\ref{tbl:agent-vars}.
+This was chosen as more recent actions are expected to have greater influence.
+The parameters used to configure the agents are described in Table~\ref{tbl:agent-vars}.

 In the simulation, we seek to explore how an individual's social and built environment influence decisions related to choice of commute mode.
 We assume that agents choose rationally, taking into account the benefits and cost of each mode.
 We calculate two constructs: a budget (representing the benefits) and a cost.
 The budget describes, in an ideal world, commuting preference, taking into account actions of friends, actions of neighbours, subculture, habit, and the previous congestion they have experienced.
 The cost describes how commuting distance, environmental supportiveness, and the weather prevents commuting from being undertaken.